MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/directx-porting-faq.md

 ## What should I use instead of the .x file format for my models?

-While we don’t have an official replacement for the .x file format, many of the samples utilize the SDKMesh format.
-Visual Studio also has a [content pipeline](/visualstudio/designers/using-3-d-assets-in-your-game-or-app?view=vs-2015) that compiles several popular formats into CMO files that can be loaded with code from the Visual Studio 3D starter kit, or loaded using the [DirectXTK](https://github.com/Microsoft/DirectXTK).
+While we don't have an official replacement for the .x file format, many of the samples utilize the SDKMesh format.
+Visual Studio also has a [content pipeline](/visualstudio/designers/using-3-d-assets-in-your-game-or-app) that compiles several popular formats into CMO files that can be loaded with code from the Visual Studio 3D starter kit, or loaded using the [DirectXTK](https://github.com/Microsoft/DirectXTK).

 ## How do I debug my shaders?

-Microsoft Visual Studio 2015 includes diagnostic tools for DirectX graphics.
-See [Debugging DirectX Graphics](/visualstudio/debugger/visual-studio-graphics-diagnostics?view=vs-2015).
+Microsoft Visual Studio includes diagnostic tools for DirectX graphics.
+See [Debugging DirectX Graphics](/visualstudio/debugger/visual-studio-graphics-diagnostics).

 ##  What is the Direct3D 11 equivalent for *x* function?